dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/deadline.md

   - projectadmin-wizard-details
 ---

-To set a deadline for responses, press the &ldquo;Edit&rdquo; button on the right side of the project header.
-In the project wizard menu, select &ldquo;Details&rdquo; tab.
+To set a deadline for responses, press the "Edit" button on the right side of the project header.
+In the project wizard menu, select "Details" tab.

 ### Adding a deadline to a project

-Under &ldquo;Deadline&rdquo; select a date and time to set a deadline for responses.
+Under "Deadline" select a date and time to set a deadline for responses.

 ![Setting a deadline.](../images/deadline_1.png)

 If you need to extend the due date later, return to this page and set a new date.
 You can also [extend the deadline for a specific response](../responses/providing_support_to_respondents.html#extending-the-deadline-for-a-draft).

-To clear the due date, click &ldquo;Clear deadline&rdquo; below the date and time pickers.
+To clear the due date, click "Clear deadline" below the date and time pickers.

 ### Setting a grace period

 If you want to give some extra time for people who started a response before the deadline to finish it after it has passed, you can add a grace period.
-Press the &ldquo;Add grace period for drafts&rdquo; button below &ldquo;Clear deadline,&rdquo; and select a date and time.
+Press the "Add grace period for drafts" button below "Clear deadline," and select a date and time.

 ![Adding a grace period.](../images/deadline_2.png)